ad-fleming/team-generator/README.md

 This application is a Node CLI that takes user input and uses that data to dynamically create a team roster that is written to an HTML file.
 Throughout this project, we explored Object Oriented Programming and Test Driven Development.
 Take a look below to find a link to a video demoing the app!

 ## Installation
 The required dependencies are listed in the package.json file.
 Running _npm install_ will download the required packages.
 Following installation, navigate into the _Develop_ and run _node app.js_ to initialize the user prompts.
+After completing the prompts, the Team Data will be written to html file inside of the _output_ folder.

 ## Collaboration